 colors either way.
 Everybody's pregnant.

 An early film from Garrel that presents a stark b&w Freudian view of childhood in both its matriarchal and patriarchal influences.
 Arresting images throughout but experimental in nature.
 Infamous in that its production was done with the cast and crew under the influence of LSD which may explain the detachment and other worldly feeling.
 Interesting curio.

-Showcasing a variety of memorable scenes along with one of the most interesting uses of light in B&W cinematography, Le révélateur creates an atmosphere of it's own through it's conceptual design and execution.
-Philippe Garrel at only twenty years of age managed to create a work that through it's rather ambiguous dreamscape, molded after Freud's theories, feels relevant and fresh even today.
+Showcasing a variety of memorable scenes along with one of the most interesting uses of light in B&W cinematography, Le révélateur creates an atmosphere of its own through its conceptual design and execution.
+Philippe Garrel at only twenty years of age managed to create a work that through its rather ambiguous dreamscape, molded after Freud's theories, feels relevant and fresh even today.